 Determination of nicotinamide and N1-methylnicotinamide

-], using a high-performance liquid chromatography (HPLC) system that consisted of an LC-9A pump (Shimadzu, Kyoto, Japan), a Rheodyne 7725i sample injector with a 20-?L sample loop (Rheodyne LLC, Rohnert Park, CA, USA), a Hypersil ODS C18 column (Thermo, Bellefonte, PA, USA) and a Waters 470 fluorescence detector (Milford, MA, USA).
+Nicotinamide and N1-methylnicotinamide were analyzed, as previously described, using a high-performance liquid chromatography (HPLC) system that consisted of an LC-9A pump (Shimadzu, Kyoto, Japan), a Rheodyne 7725i sample injector with a 20-μL sample loop (Rheodyne LLC, Rohnert Park, CA, USA), a Hypersil ODS C18 column (Thermo, Bellefonte, PA, USA) and a Waters 470 fluorescence detector (Milford, MA, USA).

 The data are presented as mean ± SD.
 Statistical differences in the data were evaluated by paired Student’s t test.
 Lag-regression analysis was used to test the relationships between the consumption of niacin or grain and the obesity prevalence in the US children and adolescents using SPSS software (SPSS Inc., Chicago, USA).
 Statistical significance was set at P < 0.05.

 Dynamic effect of nicotinamide on blood glucose metabolism